CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 ![PTA-arch](/img/PTA-Overview.svg)

-These components communicated with each other through a set of pre-defined APIs in `MemModelTrait` as well as in `LangModelTrait`.
+These components communicate with each other through a set of predefined APIs in `MemModelTrait` as well as in `LangModelTrait`.
 At high level,
 **Language Model** abstracts the target program into the *constraint graph*,